FedCVT: Semi-supervised Vertical Federated Learning with Cross-view Training

 \subsection{Security Analysis}

-FedMVT does not require parties to share their original data and model parameters, but only intermediate representations and gradients.
-The intermediate representations are results transformed from original features through deep neural networks with multiple layers of transformation functions.
-Therefore, there is little chance for the other party to reverse-engineer the original features \cite{splitNN@Otkrist}.
-Recently, there has been much discussion on the potential risks associated with privacy leakage through gradients \cite{Bonawitz:2017:PSA:3133956.3133982,Phong:2018:PDL:3196160.3196245}.
-To prevent intermediate representations and gradients from being exposed, FATE designed and implemented a VFL-DNN (Deep Neural Network) framework that can efficiently perform encryption in both the forward stage and backward stage of the VFL training process.
-For experimental convenience, we did not implement FedMVT with FATE.
-However, FedMVT is compatible with the VFL-DNN framework and can be migrated to FATE with no much effort.
+FedCVT does not require participating parties to share their original data and models (including architecture and parameters) but only intermediate representations and gradients.
+The intermediate representations are results transformed from original features through deep neural networks with multiple layers of non-linear transformations.
+There is little chance for a malicious party to reconstruct the victim party's original features from exposed intermediate representations without knowing the victim's model \cite{splitNN@Otkrist}.
+In recent years, there has been a series of works on investigating data leakage through gradients~\cite{zhu2020deep,zhao2020idlg,geiping2020inverting,gradinv2021}.
+However, those research works focus on horizontal federated learning where the server is malicious.
+They assume that the malicious server can access the victim client's model parameters and gradients.
+These assumptions are not held in the FedCVT setting.
+Research works~\cite{liuyang2020backdoor,li2021label} investigate privacy leakage issues in the VFL setting and demonstrate that the malicious party could recover party A's labels through gradients.
+To provide a strong privacy guarantee, FATE design and implement a privacy-preserving VFL-DNN (Deep Neural Network) framework that can efficiently perform encryption in both forward and backward stages of the VFL training procedure to prevent intermediate representations and gradients from being exposed.
+For experimental convenience, we did not implement FedCVT with FATE.
+However, FedCVT is compatible with the VFL-DNN framework and can be migrated to FATE straightforwardly.